RavinderRai/lung-disease-early-detection/README.md

 - Image Upload: Upload chest X-ray images through a web interface.
 - Disease Detection: Detect multiple lung diseases with confidence scores for each disease.
 - No Findings: If no disease is detected, the system returns "No Findings."
-- API Integration: Backend Flask/FastAPI to process requests and serve model predictions.
-- Simple Frontend: A user-friendly interface built with Streamlit for healthcare providers.
+- Simple Frontend: A user-friendly interface built with Gradio for healthcare providers.

 ## Installation